Don’t Let the Naysayers or Lack of Money Stop You From Pursuing Your Dream

 Myth 5 – T-Shirts make great perks.

 I like gifts that are personal and I like you to be part of the gift.
 Send me something personal.
-John Trigonis, Film Campaign Strategist at Indiegogo, wrote a poem for those who donated to his campaign and he was very successful.
+One filmmaker crowdfunding wrote a poem for those who donated to his campaign and he was very successful.

 Make your gift something that sets your project apart and makes other take notice.
 One crowdfunder asked his potential donors, “Where is your dream vacation?”
 Then, he took a picture of you and put you in that location.
 He did very well because people posted these items on Facebook.
 That got him new leads who eventually donated because of the extraordinary gifts.